tobinjt/path-parents/README.md

 /usr/bin/cut

 # Note that this will not work as you hope, and path-parents doesn't try to
-# prevent you doing this.
+# prevent you doing this because filenames can contain spaces.
 $ echo /usr/bin/cat /usr/bin/cut | path-parents
 /usr
 /usr/bin